Brand Name Clomid Common Name clomiphene

 Following instructions: It is extremely important to understand your treatment and to follow instructions closely.
 Be sure to ask your doctor any questions you might have.

-Multiple births: The incidence of multiple pregnancy (including twins, triplets, quadruplets, and quintuplets) can be up to 10 times greater when conception occurs during a cycle in which clomiphene therapy is taken.
+Multiple births: Clomiphene can cause multiple follicles to mature and release more than one egg in a cycle.
+This in turn, increases the possibility of multiple births.
+The incidence of multiple pregnancy (including twins, triplets, quadruplets, and quintuplets) can be up to 10 times greater when conception occurs during a cycle in which clomiphene therapy is taken.

 Ovarian cysts: With clomiphene therapy, there is the possibility of ovarian cyst formation.
 Women should notify their doctor of any abdominal or pelvic pain, weight gain, discomfort, or bloating after taking clomiphene.